Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 If you are a health worker, visit with children regularly.
-The easiest time for these health visits is whenever the child is due for regular vaccinations (see Vaccines - in development), or every couple of months for the first year, then 1 time each year after that.
+The easiest time for these health visits is whenever the child is due for regular vaccinations, or every couple of months for the first year, then 1 time each year after that.

 Visit more often if the child shows signs of trouble, like slow growth.
 You should also return (or ask the mother to return to you) after treating a child for sickness to see if the child has improved or still needs more care.

 While it may be easier to ask mothers to bring their children into a clinic for checkups, it is often better for the health worker to go to the family’s home.
 It is best to keep new babies and young children away from any sick people who may be at the clinic.
 Also, some mothers cannot leave their other children or their work, so they do not go to the clinic.
 These mothers especially need the help of a health worker to check their babies and young children.